Kapalua Bay Maui Guide 2026: Snorkeling, Parking & Beach Tips

 To reach the sand, access is typically via stairs and a short tunnel to the beach, so pack lighter if you can.
 If street/nearby spots are full, common paid backups include Kapalua Tennis Garden, Merriman’s (limited hours), or the paid public lot signed for Kapalua Bay (often pay-by-phone/QR).
 Always confirm rules/rates on posted signs.

-If you want a plan that does not rely on finding parking at the perfect time, our tours are the easy option: Molokini Crater Snorkeling Tour and Afternoon Snorkeling Tours.
+If you want a plan that doesn't rely on finding parking at the perfect time, our tours are the easy option: Molokini Crater Snorkeling Tour and Afternoon Snorkeling Tours.

 Kapalua Bay is popular partly because it tends to feel visitor-friendly.
 Depending on current maintenance and access, you can often expect: